 - How do we make sure we don’t amplify the information overload problem by sharing false alerts to other organizations or some means to handle the load?

 - Once collaboration is established, how can IT measure the effectiveness of the efforts being invested vs. resource saving and added protection level?
 How do you calculate Collaboration ROI?

-- Many times investigating an incident requires good understanding of and access to other elements in the network of the attacked enterprise; collaborators naturally cannot have such access, which limits their ability to conduct a root cause investigation.
+- Many times investigating an incident requires a good understanding of and access to other elements in the network of the attacked enterprise; collaborators naturally cannot have such access, which limits their ability to conduct a cause investigation.